Kayckbr/DeadByNextbots/README.md

 # DeadByNextbots - Hillbilly
 Mod For DBD 5.7.2 that changes a killer model and adds features to it.
 - Is recommended playing your first matchs on lerys map.

+# Installation

  **Go to C:\Program Files (x86)\Steam\steamapps\content\app_381210\depot_381211\DeadByDaylight\Content\Paks**

 and place this mod pak inside Paks folder.

-How to Download DBD 5.7.2:
+# How to Download DBD 5.7.2:

 > Downgrading Dead by Daylight (to 5.7.2) >